 This may strike you as cavalier.
 But, should you protest, expect to hear the agent’s legal advisers sagely intoning that, yes, this is absolutely standard in the market and non-negotiable, being a simple and effective allocation of risk by a service provider who gets paid a pittance and otherwise does not share in the fruits of the transaction.

 Bad advice is not the client’s problem

-No one is stopping the agent getting whatever advice it wants, on its own dime and at its own risk.
-It’s a free country.
-And no one is stopping the agent relying on whatever advice it gets.
-That’s an agent’s prerogative.
-That it did get advice may even be (weak) evidence that it diligently discharged its duty and wasn’t, factually, at fault.
+And nor is anyone stopping the agent relying on the advice it gets.
+Again, free country: that’s an agent’s prerogative.
+That it did get advice may even be (weak) evidence that it diligently discharged its contractual duty and wasn’t, factually, at fault.
+Weak evidence.

-But if the advice is wrong that’s the agent’s problem, not yours.
-The answer is not for the agent disclaim its liability to you: it is for the agent to sue its lawyer.
-That’s what it paid the blighters for: so they, and that juicy professional indemnity insurance policy they never seem to claim on, can cover the agent’s sorry arse if their advice turns out to be wrong and their client — you, kind sir — goes on the warpath.
+The answer is not for the agent disclaim its liability to the customer: it is for the agent to sue its lawyers.
+That’s what it paid the blighters for: so they, and that juicy professional indemnity insurance policy they never seem to claim on, can cover the agent’s blushes if their advice turns out to be wrong and their client’s customer goes on the warpath.

 If fails the commercial imperative

 In any case, agents: think about it from your customer’s point of view.